Sharif-University-ESRLab/spring2025-yocto-watchdog/Readme.md

 ## 🏗️ System Architecture

-The physical setup consists of three devices sharing a common I2C communication bus[cite: 157].
+The physical setup consists of three devices sharing a common I2C communication bus.
 This is achieved by connecting the SDA (Serial Data), SCL (Serial Clock), and GND (Ground) pins of all three components together.

 The roles within this architecture are clearly defined: